Dierama, angel's fishing rod: planting, growing and care

 Dierama in a nutshell

-• Dierama is prized for its graceful habit, bearing flowers at the tips of long, arching stems
+• Dierama is appreciated for its graceful habit, bearing flowers at the tips of long arching stems

-• Flower colours range from white to deep purple, through a whole array of pinks (soft pink, deep pink, salmon pink…).
+• Flower colours range from white to deep purple, including a whole spectrum of pinks (soft pink, deep pink, salmon pink…)

-• They are perennials that thrive in full sun, in cool, well-drained soil
+• These are perennials that thrive in sun, in cool, well-drained soil

 Difficulty

-Dierama is a superb perennial, very graceful, charmingly nicknamed “Angel’s fishing rod”, a name that suits it perfectly!
-It is prized for its summer flowering: it then unfurls long arching stems at the tips of which hang delicate bell-shaped flowers, often pink.
-It also bears attractive linear, grey-green foliage, similar to that of grasses.
+Dierama is a superb perennial, very graceful, charmingly nicknamed ‘Angel’s fishing rod’, a name it lives up to!
+It is prized for its summer flowering: it then produces long arching stems at the ends of which hang delicate bell-shaped flowers, often pink.
+It also bears attractive grey‑green linear foliage, similar to that of grasses.

-Most common is the Dierama pulcherrimum, prized for its pink bell-shaped flowers.
+Most widespread is Dierama pulcherrimum, valued for its pink bell-shaped flowers.
 There are also various horticultural varieties, selected by breeders, that produce flowers in other shades.
-They can, for example, be white, as with variety ‘Guinevere’, or purple, as with the Dierama ‘Blackbird’ or ‘Merlin’.
+They can, for example, be white, as in variety ‘Guinevere’, or purple, as in Dierama ‘Blackbird’ or ‘Merlin’.

-Dieramas are planted in spring, in full sun, in fertile, light, cool and well-draining soil.
-They are plants that take a long time to establish, but once settled they reward with their graceful and delicate summer flowering.
-It is important that soil remains relatively cool in summer… otherwise do not hesitate to water occasionally!
-Dieramas are somewhat tender and will appreciate protection from cold in winter.
-They can be propagated by division or by sowing.
+Plant Dierama in spring, in full sun, in fertile, light, cool, well-draining soil.
+These plants take a long time to establish, but once well settled they reward with their graceful, very delicate summer flowering.
+It is important that substrate remains relatively cool in summer… otherwise, don’t hesitate to water occasionally!
+Dierama are somewhat tender and will benefit from protection against cold in winter.
+They can be multiplied by division or by sowing.

-Dierama is a superb perennial still far too little known and grown!
-It is an original plant, unlike any other.
-It has the advantage of lightening borders, bringing a very soft and delicate touch.
-It fits easily into romantic borders, in mixed border, or on pond edges… even in a cool rockery.
-Dieramas pair very well with grasses, which also have free, airy forms.
+Dierama is a superb perennial still too little known and grown!
+It is an original plant that resembles no other.
+It has the advantage of lightening borders, bringing a soft, delicate touch.
+It fits easily into romantic borders, in mixed-border schemes, or on pond edges… even in a cool rockery.
+Dierama combine very well with grasses, which also have loose, airy forms.

 Description and botany